AyatukiRin/NodeWeb/Vue/VueNote.md

 ## **Vue Computed and the Methods**

-Keep in mind that the Computed property always create Getter/Setter function for itself. **Computed properties are cached based on their reactive dependencies**.
+Computed property always create Getter/Setter function for itself. **Computed properties are cached based on their reactive dependencies**.
 This means as long as **data** have not changed, multiple access to the properties function will immediately return the **<u>Previously</u>** computed result without having to run the setter in that function.
 In comparison, a method invocation will **always** run the function whenever a re-render happens.

 ```javascript
 let test = new Vue({